molily/molily.de/_posts/2019-02-03-testing-angular.md

 In the example above, we have used a type selector (`h1`) and a class selector (`.user`) to find elements in the DOM.
 For everyone familiar with CSS, this is familiar as well.
 While these selectors are fine when styling Components, using them in a test needs to be challenged.

-Type and class selectors introduce a tight couling between the test and the template.
+Type and class selectors introduce a tight coupling between the test and the template.
 HTML elements are picked for semantic reasons and classes are picked mostly for visual styling.
 Both change frequently when the Component template is refactored.
 Should the test fail if the element type or class changes?

 Sometimes the element type or the class are crucial for the feature under test.
 But most of the time, they are not relevant for the feature.
 Then, the test should better find the element by a feature that never changes and that bears no additional meaning: test ids.